tttianhao/CLEAN/README.md

 [![DOI](https://zenodo.org/badge/525112894.svg)](https://zenodo.org/badge/latestdoi/525112894)

+CLEAN is converted into an easy-to-use webserver and made freely accessible at [MMLI tools](https://moleculemaker.org/alphasynthesis).

 This is the official repository for the paper *Enzyme Function Prediction using Contrastive Learning*. **CLEAN**, **Contrastive Learning enabled Enzyme ANnotation**, is a machine learning algorithm to assign Enzyme Commission (EC) number with better accuracy, reliability, and sensitivity than all existing computational tools.